Sailing Holiday Packing List - What to Take?

 - USB charging hub - for charging up all your devices at once

 - Camera/GoPro - you want to capture all those beautiful moments in high resolution

 - Tablet or Kindle - read your chosen book

 - Portable speaker - you want this one when partying outside on stern

 - Aux cable - connect your devices to the yacht radio

-Other items you should not forget
+Other items you should put on your sailing packing list:

 - Reading glasses